-As part of our work to support you, including undertaking assessments of your needs, and to fulfil our contractual requirements as a charity funded through public money, we will need to collect personal information such as basic contact details, details regarding members of your family / household and information about your needs relating to experiences of domestic abuse.
-We will ensure you are fully aware of, and give permission to keep, personal information shared during your journey with swaca.
+As part of our work to support you, including undertaking assessments of your needs, and to fulfil our contractual requirements as a charity funded through public money, we need to keep certain records about you.
+We may process the following types of data:

 We also use CCTV facilities within our building on Knowsley Road, for the safety and protection of Service Users.
 Please ask staff for further details on the use of CCTV.